viaacode/culturize-web/README.md

 POSTGRES_PASSWORD=TheSameUsernameAsYouUsedAtSQL_DATABASEin.env.prod
 POSTGRES_DB=culturize-web
 ```
-* Paste a password in the "acceskey" file at
+* Replace the default password in the "acceskey" file at
-`culturize-web/app/culturizeweb/accesskey`
+`culturize-web/app/culturizeweb/accesskey` to something else

 ##### Installing
 Run the two commands below to build and start the webservice.